 Here are five rules you should follow when downloading files or free applications from the internet.

-Rule 1 : Do not download apps from unknown sources
+Rule 1 : Do not download file and apps from unknown sources

 There are thousands of free applications available online.
 Just google “free” with what sort of software you are after and you are bound to find something.
 If you love trying out these free applications, then you ned to take caution.
 There are apps out there that are not what they seem.
 There is a good chance they may also install other unwanted Adaware, Trogan Viruses and applications you didn’t even want.